FiammettaC/BioVL-Library-Julia/README.md

 Python and Julia are both valid options in the field of chemical engineering.
 They do have, however, clear advantages:
 - **Python advantage**s: Easy-to-learn syntax, broad documentation, vast selection of machine learning models, large and active community, good libraries for visualizations, widespread and accepted.
 - **Julia advantages**: fast and optimized for heavy numerical and scientific computing, similarities with MATLAB which can facilitate the transition, SciML library has very good ML models.

+## Dissimination
+The work has been presented at the [8th BioProScale Symposium 2024](https://biotechnologie.ifgb.de/bioproscale2024).
+Please see the presented [poster](https://github.com/FiammettaC/BioVL-Library-Julia/blob/main/BioproscalePoster_fiacac2024_final.pdf).